Amesville, Ohio: History

+Mayor Alonzo Weed

 Another unique feature of Amesville history was the election of Alonzo Weed as mayor in 1903.
 Research by Tyler Buchanon, of the Athens Messenger, tells the story of a wandering hobo that became mayor of the village.
 Alonzo Weed was likely born somewhere on the west coast around 1850.
-He was a classic “tramp' of the times.
-We know for sure he first moved to Amesville in 1902.
-He perhaps did so to live there with his uncle, Daniel Fleming.
-Most sources claim Fleming had quite a bit of money.
-Weed was a strange, but friendly guy and made quick friends with many in town.
-“Weed secured odd jobs about the place, earning enough money to keep well replenished his supply of intoxicating liquors," one Pennsylvanian newspaper stated.
-"But he did not drink to excess, just imbibing enough to be entertaining."
-Local residents were entertained, primarily, by the cut of Alonzo's jib.
-He was only 4 feet, 1 inch tall (other sources put him around 4 feet, 7 inches) and routinely dressed the part of a hobo.
-Townsfolk called him "Lon" or "Lonnie,” short for Alonzo.
-He wore trousers and hats much too large for him, along with a gigantic coat that nearly swallowed him up.
+Amesville residents found Weed a strange, but friendly figure.
 It's hard to say for sure what first prompted his name to get placed on the ballot.
 In many versions, he was nominated by a few friends on Election Day as a joke.

 One way or another, Weed's name was indeed placed on the mayoral ballot of April 1903.
-The election the election ended in a tie.
+The election ended in a tie.
 Weed and Gibson both received exactly 21 votes.
-Both men gathered at village hall.
-They decided to settle the election with a deck of cards.
-Whoever drew the higher card would become mayor.
-Gibson went first and drew a nine of spades.
-Had the three of clubs come next, we probably would have never heard about Alonzo Weed.
-But that's no fun.
-Weed pulled out the jack of diamonds and was sworn in as the new mayor of Amesville.
-Almost immediately, local residents began to realize what they had just done.
-Weed, however amicable and funny as he might have been, was woefully unqualified for the job.
+Weed was sworn in as the new mayor of Amesville after a tie-breaker.
+He proved to be unqualified for the job.
 He was an alcoholic in a dry town, a drifter with little appreciation or experience with municipal government.

 Eventually, Alonzo left town, but not after becoming the center of news stories all across the country.